chuzcjoe/qnnx/README.md

   <img src="./imgs/qnnx_logo.png" alt="qnnx" width="60%"/>
 </p> -->

+**QNNX** provides an end-to-end solution for deploying your trained AI models on devices powered by Qualcomm chipsets.

 # 1. Environment

 1. Ubuntu 22.04 (x86-64 architecture) is required as the operating system.